-- 100. This licensing authority is aware that the gambling commission takes a leading role in preventing gambling from being a source of crime and that licensing authorities will not need to investigate the suitability of an applicant. - 101.
+- 117. This licensing authority is aware that the gambling commission takes a leading role in preventing gambling from being a source of crime and that licensing authorities will not need to investigate the suitability of an applicant. - 118.
 The commission's guidance does, however, envisage that licensing authorities may need to consider the location of premises in the context of this licensing objective.
-If an application for a licence or permit is received in relation to premises that are in an area noted for particular problems with organised crime, for example, this authority will consider what controls (if any) might be appropriate to prevent those premises being a source of crime. - 102.
-Thereby, where representations are received to premises licence applications under the crime and disorder objective, this authority will give appropriate consideration to the location of the premises (see separate section below) and also to issues such as:
+If an application for a licence or permit is received in relation to premises that are in an area noted for particular problems with organised crime, for example, this authority will consider what controls (if any) might be appropriate to prevent those premises being a source of crime. - 119.
+Thereby, where representations are received to premises licence applications under the crime and disorder objective, this authority will give appropriate consideration to the location of the premises (see separate section below) and also to issues such as: - The configuration, design and layout of the premises, paying particular attention to steps taken to "design out" crime; - Security arrangements within the premises, including whether CCTV is installed and, if so, the standard of the CCTV and the positioning of cash registers; - Training provided to staff around crime prevention measures - The level of staffing provided at the premises, including whether door supervisors are employed: - The arrangements in place to conduct age verification checks - Steps taken to redress the recurrence of any historical crime and disorder issues; and - The likelihood of any violence, public disorder or policing problems if the licence is granted. - It would be considered to be best practice for the Licensee to keep a

-- The configuration, design and layout of the premises, paying particular attention to steps taken to "design out" crime; - Security arrangements within the premises, including whether CCTV is installed and, if so, the standard of the CCTV and the positioning of cash registers; - Training provided to staff around crime prevention measures - The level of staffing provided at the premises, including whether door supervisors are employed; - The arrangements in place to conduct age verification checks - Steps taken to redress the recurrence of any historical crime and disorder issues; and - The likelihood of any violence, public disorder or policing problems if the licence is granted. - 103.
-The above list is not exhaustive. - 104.
+- written record of all staff authorised to verify the age of customers, the record to contain the full name, home address, date of birth and national insurance number of each person so authorised: - It would also be considered to be best practice for the licensee to keep a register (Refusals Book) to contain details of time and date, description of under age persons entering the premises, and the name/signature of the sales person who verified that the person was under age and the Refusals Book to be kept on the licensed premises and made available for inspection - 120.
+The above list is not exhaustive. - 121.
 Where it is considered necessary for the promotion of the crime and disorder objective, this authority will impose appropriate conditions.
 In doing so, this licensing authority would note that it is aware of the distinction between disorder and nuisance in the case of gambling premises licences and that disorder is intended to mean activity that is more serious and disruptive than mere nuisance.
 Factors to consider in determining whether a disturbance was serious enough to constitute disorder would include whether police assistance was required and how threatening the behaviour was to those who could see or hear it.